Competitive prices for top quality

 | From 1000 seeds for €0,066 per seed | |

-The Capsicum chinense (Chili) Biquinho is a unique chili from Brazil, best known for its characteristic "bico" or beak-shaped fruits.
-This variety is distinguished by its mild heat, fruity aroma, and decorative appearance.
-Biquinho is ideal for gardeners seeking a chili that is both culinary versatile and heat-tolerant, making it suitable for families and foodies who appreciate flavor without excessive heat.
+The Capsicum chinense (Chili) Biquinho is a special chili from Brazil that is primarily known for its distinctive “bico” or beak-shaped fruits.
+This variety distinguishes itself by its mild heat, fruity aroma, and decorative appearance.
+Biquinho is ideal for gardeners looking for a chili that is both culinarily versatile and mild, making it suitable for families and culinary enthusiasts who appreciate flavor without extreme heat.

-The Biquinho chili belongs to the Capsicum chinense species, one of the most prized chili families for its intense aroma and fruity flavor.
-The fruits are small, pointed, and curved downward, resembling a "beak" or small horn.
-They grow to an average length of 2–4 cm and ripen from bright green to deep red.
+The Biquinho chili belongs to the Capsicum chinensespecies, one of the most prized chili families due to its intense aroma and fruity flavor.
+The fruits are small, pointed, and curved downwards, making them resemble a “beak” or small horn.
+They average 2–4 cm in length and ripen from bright green to deep red.

 What makes this variety special is its flavor: completely mild with a subtly sweet and fruity undertone.
 The Biquinho chili has almost no heat (less than 1,000 Scoville units), making it ideal for use raw, in salads, sauces, or as a decorative garnish.
 The compact, brightly colored berries are also an attractive addition to any vegetable garden or container.